ibm-cloud-docs/openwhisk/activity_tracker.md

     </tr>
 	  <tr>
       <td><code>functions.action.update</code></td>
             <td>Update an action.
 Note that the event does not include the changes between the initial value and the new value.
 An update of an action might also replace the code that is associated with the request.
-Consider using a version control system to maintain your code changes and to find the delta between versions.</td>
+Consider setting up a version control system to maintain your code changes and to find the delta between versions.</td>
     </tr>
         <tr>
       <td><code>functions.action.delete</code></td>